 Here is a useful list of the best campsites located all around the island:

-1. Rais Gerbi Camping and Village Near to the famous tourist resort, a few steps away from the stunning beach of Tyrrhenian, surrounded by a nature reserve filled and the mountains of Madonie Regional Natural Park you can find this family friendly campsite.
-Because of the excellent facilities on the site you will not think of leaving the campsite.
-Get rid of all the stress and just relax in the outdoor saltwater pool while the kids are enjoying their time at the play area or the kids club organized in the high season.
+1. Rais Gerbi Camping and Village A few steps away from the stunning beach of Tyrrhenian, surrounded by a nature reserve filled and the mountains of Madonie Regional Natural Park, you will find this family friendly campsite.
+Because of the excellent facilities on the site, you will be tempted to never leave this campsite.
+Get rid of all your stress and just relax in the outdoor saltwater pool while the kids are enjoying their time at the play area or the kids club organized in the high season.

 Price starts from £19.98 per night

 SS 113 , KM 172.900, 90010 FINALE DI POLLINA PA, Italy

 2. Camping La Focetta 1 km from Sant' Alessio Siculo, with the beach practically at your door step.
 La Focetta Sicula is the place for your next couple trip.
 Not only did couples that visited the site rate it 9.4 for a two person trip, it also is rated for the best value in SantʼAlessio Siculo!